FAXMACHIN-E/Cam-Example/README.md

 2. **Processing** - This module contains tailored machine learning model to process reveived input and generate output, the processing time should be reasonable to achieve desired user experience.
 Colab notebook for model training: https://colab.research.google.com/drive/1Tuok_HFhSaD7UQCsoKiHDVf9lvWsp6kU?usp=sharing

-3. **Output** - This component is to show the output - letters in scripts (or edited video, to be investigated and confirmed) in desired format.
+3. **Output** - This component is to show the output - letters in scripts (or with edited video or images moving forward) in desired format.

 4. **Database** - This component stores information per user account, user ID & password, logging, letters, blabs etc.